 Echo Link and Link Amp

 Two other audio offerings from the company were the Echo Link and the Echo Link Amp.
 They let you stream music to an existing speaker system, and the Link Amp includes a 60-watt, two-channel amplifier.
-The Link goes for $199.99, while the Link Amp goes for $299.99.
+The Link is available now and goes for $199.99, while the Link Amp is available for pre-order for $299.99.

 Fire TV Recast

 Amazon also introduced its own DVR, the Fire TV Recast.
 The device connects to a HD antenna and enables you to record over-air TV programming that you can then watch on a Fire TV device or Echo Show.
 It allows you to record two shows at once and store up to 75 hours of TV.
-It will sell for $229.99 when released on November 14.
+It sells for $229.99.

 Ring Stick Up Cam

 The company also introduced a new security camera called the Stick Up Camera from Ring, the smart doorbell pioneer which Amazon bought earlier this year.
 The camera can be used indoors and outdoors and can be ordered in either wired or battery-operated versions.
 You can see and hear the camera feed and speak to people from your smartphone, tablet, or PC.
-The camera will be released on October 18 and will cost $179.99.
+The camera sells for $179.99.
 For more details, see our detailed look at the Stick Up Cam.

 Amazon Smart Plug